shivannis/xandr-docs-public/xandr-docs/articles/invest/charges-for-buyers.md

 ---
-title: Microsoft Invest: Microsoft Invest - Charges for Buyers
+title: Microsoft Invest - Charges for Buyers
-description: This article explains about the Buyer Auction Service Charge.
+description: This article explains about the buyer auction service charge.
 The charge for purchases of third-party inventory can be either a fee or a deduction.
 ---

 # Microsoft Invest: Charges for Buyers